8 Best CRMs for Marketing Agencies and Consultants in 2023

 Key Features

-- Email marketing and email tracking, bulk email automation, and segmentation
+• Email marketing and email tracking, bulk email automation, and segmentation, including Workflow automation.

-- Mobile app: Enjoy the convenience of our mobile app with seamless access to email marketing, lead generation through web forms, and all the key features available on desktop.
-Now, you can efficiently manage your sales leads and campaigns while on the move.
+• Mobile app: Experience the convenience of our mobile app, now available for both iOS and Android users, offering seamless access to email marketing, lead generation through web forms, and all the key features available on the desktop version.
+With this added flexibility, you can efficiently manage your sales leads and campaigns while on the move, ensuring that you stay connected and productive, regardless of your device preference.

 This is how outbound calling looks on the Close mobile app: